slz2003/RFCScope-/Errata_filtering/Result_manual/9811-3/packetizer_raw_output.md

 Either scope the forwarding requirement to exclude announcement acknowledgments or add an explicit note clarifying that the empty-content rule in Section 3.5 overrides the general forwarding rule.

-**Severity:** Low
-  *Basis:* While the ambiguity may lead to divergent interpretations, it does not cause catastrophic interoperability issues.

-**Confidence:** High

-**Experts mentioning this issue:**

-- ActorDirectionality: NewIssue-1
-- Scope: Issue-1
-- Deontic: Issue-1

 ---